scale-it/algo-builder/examples/permissioned-token/README.md

 - Control the number of tokens minted for distribution and also allow flexibility for the administrator to issue more tokens in the future.
 - Create whitelists of accounts who are approved to buy/hold the tokens.
 - Support transfer restrictions (e.g., U.S. vs international).
-- Manage lock-ups as needed to ensure there are not transfers before allowed.
+- Manage lock-ups as needed to ensure there are no transfers before they're allowed.
 - Process requirements or needs that come up post-issuance, such as adding or removing investors to the whitelists or creating additional whitelists for new restrictions.
 - Take confidence in the ability to remove restrictions in the future if transfers become open or unlimited.
 The permissioned token Template outlines a design of permissioned tokens with emphasis for shares and equity.